Rites of the Starling by Devney Perry book summary cover graphic, featuring a sword entwined with vines and purple flowers.

 Rites of the Starling Chapter 20

-Odessa learns that they’ll have to pass through the Evon Ravine to reach Quentis, since the Mavins chose not to risk being caught at sea during a migration.
+Odessa learns the group plans to cut through the Evon Ravine to reach Quentis, avoiding the sea in case a migration breaks out.

 Related Posts